middleman/middlemanapp.com/source/guides/js-coffee-and-sprockets.html.markdown

 ## Dependency Management (Sprockets)

 Sprockets is a tool for managing libraries of Javascript (and CoffeeScript) code, declaring dependency management and include 3rd-party code.
-At its core, Sprockets makes a "require" method available inside your .js and .coffee files which can pull in the contents of an external file from your project or from a 3rd party gem.
+At its core, Sprockets makes a `require` method available inside your .js and .coffee files which can pull in the contents of an external file from your project or from a 3rd party gem.

-Say I have a file called "jquery.js" which contains the jQuery library and another file called "app.js.coffee" which contains my application code written in CoffeeScript.
+Say I have a file called `jquery.js` which contains the jQuery library and another file called `app.js.coffee` which contains my application code written in CoffeeScript.
 My app file can include jquery before it runs like so:

     #= require "jquery"